top of page

 What better way to celebrate Valentines Day than reading the classic romantic thriller, Rebecca by Daphne du Maurier?
 4/5 stars.

-A Cozy Adventure: a review of Watership Down
+A Cozy Adventure: A Review of Watership Down by Richard Adams

 A wholesome story full of simple warmth.
 But you will also find that rabbits can be darker than you might have expected!
 2/5 stars.

-A Dark and Recent History: a review of Say Nothing
+A Dark and Recent History: A Review of Say Nothing Patrick Radden Keefe

 If you enjoy dark history, or just history in general, read this book.
 5/5 stars.